Premkolte/43-Days-Teachers-Day-Challenge-2025/README.md

 - All teachers who made learning enjoyable
 - Mentors who guided my coding journey
 - The coding community for continuous support
-- LeetCode for providing excellent practice problems
+- LeetCode for excellent practice problems
 - Codeforces for competitive programming challenges

 ---

-### 💪 Daily Commitment
+### 💪 Final Words

-*"Every problem solved is a step forward, every day consistent is a tribute to those who taught me to never give up."*
+*"Every problem solved is a step forward.
+Every day consistent is a tribute to those who taught me to never give up."*

-**Let's code our way to Teacher's Day! 🚀**

----

-⭐ **Star this repository if you find it inspiring!**
-🍴 **Fork it to start your own coding challenge!**
+**Thank you for following my journey!
+If you found this inspiring, star ⭐ the repo or fork 🍴 it to start your own challenge!**

-*Last Updated: August 1, 2025*
+*Last Updated: September 9, 2025*